grannycart/by-sound-alone/README.md

 ### Notes on site formatting:
 * Add ```goat_counter: "bysoundalone"``` to yaml at top of individual pages and they will track in goatcounter
+* To count downloads, I added an html redirect page (according to instructions here: https://theorangeone.net/posts/redirecting-static-pages/) for each book format type (content/pdf-download.html, etc)
+    * Each of those download redirect pages includes a java script call to goatcounter, see: https://www.goatcounter.com/help/start
 * CNAME file is required for custom domain by github

 ## Credits: